Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Constitution 13

-You like alcohol more than most humans and it’s not all bad you gain the following benefits:
+You like alcohol more than most humans and it’s not all bad.

 * You have advantage on Constitution saving throws regarding alcohol or other drugs.
 * You can use an action on your turn to drink a good load of alcohol or a comparable drug, to end the frightened condition on yourself.
 Each time you use this trait, you must make a DC 12 Constitution saving throw or become drunk until you finish a short rest.
 While drunk you get temporary hit points equal to your Constitution modifier + your proficiency bonus, you are immune to the frightened condition and you have disadvantage on all Dexterity and Intelligence based throws and on all Wisdom and Charisma ability checks.
 (Those penalties do not apply if you are a Drunken Master)